PyVRP/VRPLIB/README.md

 The edge weights are computed by default using the Euclidean distances.

-`vrplib` supports the Solomon instance format because these instances are widely used to benchmark VRPTW algorithms.

 ### Solution format
 Here's an example of the solution format:
 ``` bash